The Mental Side of Law School

 Law school will be central, but it shouldn't be total.
 The goal is integration, not isolation.

-What Is the Hidden Curriculum of Law School?
+What are the Mental Effects of Law School?

 The hidden curriculum is learning to: